Tuesday, October 7, 2025

 water of the San Gariel River.

 Autumn didn;t get too cold in Southern California unless you went to the mountains or the foot hills of Glenn Oaks where we bought apples.
-One autumn day while riding through the Whittier Narrows floodplain we caught a strong, sweet, earthy scent.
-As we got closer we saw long troughs overflowing with bright orange carrots !
-A herd of black cows were grazing on the prairie grasses and other cows stood at the big troughs eating the carrots.
+One autumn day while riding through the Whittier Narrows floodplain we caught a rich, sweet, earthy scent.
+As we got closer we saw long troughs overflowing with bright orange carrots in the bright sun !
+A herd of black cows were grazing on the grasses and other cows stood at the big troughs eating the carrots.
 The sight and smell of this made quite an impression on me.
-In autumn for the next 3 years we smelled the sweet earthy scent and saw the troughs overflowing with the orange carrots.
-One year we saw a dark green old truck drive up the little ranch road filled with giant bushel bags of carrots for the cows.
-It was the last time we were to enjoy this magical time.
-I wonder how many people ever saw this.
+For the next 3 years autumn became quite special time as we came upon the carrots in the long troughs.
+The 3rd year we saw a dark green work truck drive up the little ranch road loaded up with giant bushel bags of carrots for the cows.
+It was the last time we were to enjoy this magical experience.
+Was it only there for us kids to see?
+I wonder how many people ever saw this or cared about it as much as we did.

 Thank you for visiting Little Utah Farm,